tsvvas/hiv_project/README.md

 Please make sure to update tests as appropriate.

 ## Acknowledgments
-We want to show our apprecition to:
+We want to show our appreciation to:
 - Fabio Zanini and Co. for making helpful interesting [paper](https://elifesciences.org/articles/11282) and giving free access to their [database](https://hiv.biozentrum.unibas.ch)
 - [Bioinformatics Institute](https://bioinf.me/en) for additional help in creating our team and other stuff